River Crane, London: Pollution incidents

-2011
+October 2011

 From 29 to 31 October 2011, about one day of the Heathrow zone's raw sewage was, due to a valve jam, diverted into the Crane.
 A two-metre inter-pipe valve jammed shut on Saturday morning at Cranford Bridge on the A4 Bath Road while Thames Water engineers carried out routine maintenance.
 Unable to force it back open, they arranged for the backed-up sewage to be taken away in tanker lorries for treatment.
 The volume of sewage meant tanker removal could not keep pace.
 Faced with a choice between letting the excess sewage back up into basements of Bath Road hotels and various airport roads or spill to the Crane, the much cheaper option prevailed, resulting in discharge until 3 am on Monday and damaged wildlife.
 This killed 3,000 fish.

-2013
+October 2013

-On 4 October 2013, a major local newspaper group covered an ongoing incident:

 Three days later, a temporary coffer dam of sandbags spanned the river, just north of the Piccadilly Line bridge.
 A bulk road tanker with flexible hoses extracted polluted water above this.

 The Crane Valley Partnership later noted that the EA traced the source to a fractured main (probably caused by illegal ground works) of sewage sludge between the Mogden works and Iver; escaping sludge drained away via legitimate surface water drains.

 Catchment partnership

 The Crane Valley Partnership (CVP) is the relevant 'Catchment Based Approach' (CaBA) catchment partnership.
 It strategises and co-ordinates efforts to manage and improve the Crane and its tributaries, including enhancing biodiversity, water quality and quantity, connectivity, public access, community cohesion, and historical and educational opportunities.
+In summary, CVP aims to restore one of London’s most natural river systems, conserve surrounding habitats and improve public access so that nearby communities can enjoy contact with the natural world.

-It stemmed from the West London Biodiversity Practitioners Group, derived from the partnerships of the Hounslow Local Biodiversity Action Plan.
+CVP stemmed from the West London Biodiversity Practitioners Group, derived from the partnerships of the Hounslow Local Biodiversity Action Plan.
 The Group held its first meeting on 13 November 2002, at Heathrow's "Mayfield Farm" classroom.
 The original members included: